 Zero carbon energy produces no carbon dioxide or other greenhouse gases.
-It is generated from renewable sources including onshore wind, offshore wind, solar and water, as well as from nuclear power stations.
-Whilst it is not a renewable energy source, nuclear is a ‘clean’ source of energy as it produces no carbon dioxide emissions or greenhouse gases of any kind and so produces electricity with a low carbon intensity.
+It's generated from renewable sources, including onshore wind, offshore wind, solar and water, as well as from nuclear power stations.
+While it's not a renewable energy source, nuclear is a ‘clean’ source of energy as it produces no carbon dioxide emissions or greenhouse gases of any kind and so produces electricity with a low carbon intensity.
 Our WhenToPlugIn app will encourage you to take advantage of this.

 The 'When To Plug In' app is powered by carbonintensity.org.uk, a carbon intensity forecasting tool built by National Grid ESO, The Environmental Defense Fund Europe, The University of Oxford and WWF.

 The API uses machine learning and sophisticated power system modelling to forecast the carbon intensity and electricity generation mix for Great Britain.

 It pulls data from large power stations, wind and solar generation, and the electricity we bring in from Europe via interconnectors that run under the sea, and balances that with electricity demand from consumers, businesses, and industries.

 Carbon intensity varies by hour, day, and season due to changes in both electricity supply and demand.
 The forecast is based on an AI that predicts weather patterns to make sure energy providers can manage where we are getting our energy from and how much is needed.